Types of Degrees Gerontology Majors Are Getting

 Amount of Education Required for Careers Related to Gerontology

-Some careers associated with gerontology require an advanced degree while some may not even require a bachelor’s.
+Some degrees associated with gerontology may require an advanced degree, while others may not even require a bachelor’s in the field.
 In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

 How much schooling do you really need to compete in today’s job market?
 People currently working in careers related to gerontology have obtained the following education levels.